 Here is my selection of places to stay in Wengen.

 Budget: Swiss Lodge Hotel Bernerhof: If you don’t mind sharing a bathroom but do want to stay up in the mountains in Wengen, then this hotel is a good budget selection.
-Starting at €85 for a twin with shared bathroom, the hotel is made with typical Swiss features like wooden balconies, thick carpet, and cheap wooden furniture.
+Starting at €85 for a twin with a shared bathroom, the hotel is made with typical Swiss features like wooden balconies, thick carpet, and cheap wooden furniture.
 And a view of the mountains!
 Check it here.

 Mid-Range: We stayed at the Hotel Victoria & Spa Lauberhorn which offered basic rooms, but a great view from the balcony on the mountains.
 Located next to the train station it was perfect for that 7 am train ride up the Jungfrau.
 We enjoyed their Spa and pool facilities which made our stay in Wengen a really great experience.
 They are now the Arenas Resort & Spa Victoria Lauberhorn.
 You can check to make a booking here.